sakermatcher/Universal-Bedrock-Library/README.md

 - Just as a disclaimer this is the most optional part because not many addons have an ore processing system, so you can completly skip this and only grab the files that you need.

 - If you look at the materials on the library you'll find that there are many items which you probably not know what to use for, let me explain it to you.
 If in your addon you have an ore processing method (making one raw material turn into 2 ore more ingots/gems instead of having eat only give you one), to unite ore processing across addons Ive the following system in mind, you can make the process be anything, but the items that it yields you will be the same; lets say you wanted to get a gem, then all you'd have to do is smelt its raw form and get 1 gem, but what if you want 2 gems?
 Then you'll have a procces to convert that raw gem into 2 fragments, which in turn can be smelted to get one gem each, now lets say you'd want to quadruplicate your raw gems, then wad you'd do is passing a raw gem to a process which yields 4 crystals those four crystals each can then go to a process which turns each one into a shard, then another process which turns them to a fragment and finally smelt those 4 fragments to get your 4 gems, and you have just got 4 gems from a single raw!
 If you want to process metals it would be much like the gems the difference being the names, and in the case of metals they can be quintuplicated.
+The "chunk" material variations can be used more frealy, meaning that if you have a different process in mind you can use them for whatever you need.
 For more info check the processing list below.

 ###### Gems: